Wilson loop expectations as sums over surfaces on the plane: Introduction

 where $T$ is the coupling constant, and the Yang-Mills action $S_{\text{YM}}(\omega)$ is the $L^2$ norm of the curvature of $\omega$, where $d\omega$ is interpreted heuristically as a ``uniform measure'' on the space of connections on $P$.
 The path integral formulation of~\eqref{eqn-the-YM-measure} has been extremely successful in physics, yielding accurate computations of physical quantities in terms of Feynman diagrams and leading to a substantial understanding of the quantum Yang-Mills theory, e.g.\ see~\cite{Faddeev2016}.
 However, from a mathematical perspective, it is difficult to directly make sense of the measure on the infinite-dimensional space of connections on $P$.
 Currently, there is no known mathematical construction of the Yang-Mills measure for $d\ge 3$, although there has been some recent progress in the case $d=3$~\cite{shen2018,shen2021large,cao2021state}.

 For dimension $d=2$, following a series of works by Driver, Fine, Witten, Sengupta, L\'{e}vy, and others~\cite{Gross1989, Driver1989, fine1991, Witten91, sengupta1997, levy2003, levy2010a, shen2018, che19, chandra2020}, the functional integrals~\eqref{eqn-the-YM-measure} can be mathematically rigorously defined using stochastic calculus.
+(See~\cite{Levy2019a} for a recent survey on two-dimensional Yang-Mills theory.)
 Hence, the Euclidean two-dimensional Yang-Mills measure is well understood for any surface.
-Some aspects of the two-dimensional theory are simple; this is because ``gauge-fixing'' arguments allow one to reduce the problem to the analysis of matrices obtained by running Brownian motion on a Lie group for a fixed amount of time --- or to the expected traces of words produced from finitely many such matrices.
-However there remains work to be done in computing and conceptually understanding these quantities for arbitrary collections of loops.
-See~\cite{Levy2019a} for a recent survey on this topic.
+In light of these works, some aspects of the two-dimensional theory are simple; this is because ``gauge-fixing'' arguments allow one to reduce the problem to the analysis of matrices obtained by running Brownian motion on a Lie group for a fixed amount of time --- or to the expected products of traces of words produced from finitely many such matrices.
+For example, one may consider $A_1, A_2, A_3$, with each $A_i$ obtained independently by running a Brownian motion on a Lie group for time $t_i$ (starting at the identity) and seek to understand quantities like: $\mathbb E[(\tr A_1 A_3)( \tr A_1 A_2^{-1} A_3 A_2 A_3^{-1} )]$.
+We will explore this random matrix problem in this paper, and will explain how to geometrically interpret the resulting Wilson loop expectations (defined below) for arbitrary collections of loops, expressing them in terms of sums over surfaces.

+Let us also stress that the theory developed in this paper is being used in a follow up paper (by Cao and two of the current authors) to explore problems in lattice Yang-Mills theory in higher dimensions \cite{cao2023random}.
+In particular, the results in Appendix~\ref{sec-appendix} are used in the companion paper.

 We review the necessary background on two-dimensional Yang-Mills theory in Section~\ref{sec-background}.
 As we explain further in Section~\ref{sec-background}, the key observables in the theory of two-dimensional Yang-Mills are the \emph{Wilson loop observables} of a collection of loops in the plane---defined as products of the trace of the \emph{holonomies} of the loops with respect to the Yang-Mills connection.
 We call the expectations of the product of these traces the \emph{Wilson loop expectations} of the collection of loops.
 These expectations play the role of $n$-point functions of the theory.